Metron-Project/esak/docs/index.rst

-.. marvelous documentation master file, created by sphinx-quickstart on Thu Apr 14 09:12:24 2016.
+.. esak documentation master file, created by sphinx-quickstart on Thu Apr 14 09:12:24 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.